luojiahai/luojiahai.github.io/content/posts/transformers-inference.md

 but can provide additional quality of life.
 See the [task summary](https://huggingface.co/docs/transformers/task_summary) for examples of use.

 The `pipeline()` is a utility factory method to build a `Pipeline`.
-There are multiple ways to fetch a pretrained model to run inference with a pipeline:
+There are multiple ways to use a pretrained model to run inference with a pipeline:

-#### Fetch remote model given a task
+#### Use remote model given a task

 The pipeline downloads the default model (configured for each eask) from the Hub and caches it locally.